open-policy-agent/opa/docs/docs/management-introduction/index.md

 OPA is designed to enable _distributed_ policy enforcement.
 You can run OPA next to each and every service that needs to offload policy decision-making.
-By colocating OPA with the services that require decision-making, you ensure that policy decisions are rendered as fast as possible and in a highly-available manner.
+By co-locating OPA with the services that require decision-making, you ensure that policy decisions are rendered as fast as possible and in a highly-available manner.